test-kitchen/kitchen-docs/source/docs/getting-started/drivers-configuration.md

 ## Vagrant Driver

-Sometimes you'd like to add another NIC to your vm.
+Sometimes you'd like to add another NIC to your vm, or bump up the memory.
 You might have a `forwarded_port` you'd like to add also.
-The following snippet is how.
-You can also turn on the `auto_correct` if you think you'll need it.
+The following snippet is a couple suggestions how.
+You can even turn on the `auto_correct` if you think you'll need it.

 ~~~yaml